openshift/windows-machine-config-operator/docs/vsphere_ci/README.md

 deploying WMCO, this private key will be provided by the user in the form of a Secret.

 The [autounattend.xml](scripts/autounattend.xml) file must be edited to update the value of `WindowsPassword` with a user provided password.
-Then, it executes the following steps:
+The `ProductKey` must also be updated with a proper value. autounattend.xml specifies that the following steps should occur:

 - Runs `install-vm-tools.cmd` script which installs VMWare tools
 - Runs `configure-vm-tools.ps1` script which configures VMWare tools